jmart394/BIOE400SVBA/UserInterface_SVBA/README2.md

   - Octoprint serve --port 4000
   - open octoprint at http://localhost:4000
 2. Upload the two scripts(.g files) from the "automation_files" folder to OctoPrint and ensure printer is connected.
+3. Install all dependencies shown at bottom of readme
-3. Run the "app.py" script to start the web interface using the following commands in VScode terminal:
+4. Run the "app.py" script to start the web interface using the following commands in VScode terminal:
   - source ~/Downloads/Octoprint/venv/bin/activate
   - python app.py [or name of file]
 5. Access the web interface by clicking on link in VScode terminal